 What Are Reasons a Company Would Divest Itself?

+Often a divestiture reflects a decision by management that one part of the business no longer helps it meet its operational goals.
 A divestiture can be an intelligent financial decision for a business in certain situations.

 If one aspect of a business (e.g., a product line or a subsidiary) isn’t working, has become unprofitable, or is likely to soon consume more capital than it can create, then instead of letting that be a continued drain on resources, a company can divest.